| INTRODUCTION In October 1996, South Africans were counted for the first time as

 such as the United States of America which uses a population group-based classification

 system, is no longer based on a legal definition, but rather on self-classification.
+The Griquas and others who preferred to classify

 themselves as a distinct group are included in the category other /unspecified